jawuku/dotfiles/os_setups/Debian 11 setup 2021 (New).md

 document viewer: atril
 word processor: abiword (or install Libreoffice or OnlyOffice)
-spreadsheet: gnumeric (or as above) media player: parole or smplayer
+spreadsheet: gnumeric (or as above) media player: parole or smplayer or vlc
 compositor: picom
 program launcher: rofi
 menu system: johanmalm/jgmenu  (from github - see below)